 When an organization outsources a certain function to a service provider, it mainly does it to transfer all associated tasks and responsibilities.
 Tasks mainly refer to operation, maintenance, troubleshooting and, long term support.
 While responsibilities consist of meeting industry and government-issued compliance requirements.
 Service providers take over all service associated duties and act as a guarantee that the utilized service meets all mandatory requirements and act as an insurance for the organization.

-In conclusion content collaboration as a service is an ideal solution for organizations looking for an alternative to:
+Content collaboration as a service is an ideal solution for organizations looking for an alternative to:

 - Replace their outdated or rigid file sharing and sync servers.